 The logo was transformed into a crest to emphasize the nobility and style of clothing designed for respectable and affluent individuals.
 At the top of the symbol are three stripes, referencing elements of the flag, while the recognizable letter “P” remains in the lower part, framed by two branches or stalks.
 The symbolism expresses not an appearance but a specific set of values shared by the wearers of Phat Farm clothing.

 This emblem highlights that the brand’s wearers belong to a distinct youth subculture with a unique spirit and worldview.
-The emblem symbolizes belonging to a certain group with common beliefs and lifestyles.
+The emblem symbolizes membership in a specific group with shared beliefs and lifestyles.

 2010 – today

 The logo returned to the 2007 version, but with the difference that it went beyond the traditional flag design.
-The abandonment of the color palette in favor of a black-and-white scheme gave the image a vintage touch.
+The abandonment of the color palette in favor of a black-and-white scheme added a vintage touch to the image.
 During this period, the hip-hop style, which had previously been very popular, began to lose its relevance, and the brand’s clothing increasingly adopted vintage characteristics.
 The emblem became a symbol of this transition, connecting to the past and reflecting changes in the brand’s perception.

 This updated visual mark appeared after the departure of Kimora Lee Simmons, the founder’s wife, who played a key role in managing the brand’s fashion direction.
 The black-and-white palette symbolized a change in style and a sense of loss as if the brand had been left without its “parents,” deprived of the leadership and support that had helped it develop and grow.